martinseanhunt/mh-codes/src/content/history/omstars-com/index.md

   took a varied and engaging remote position as Technical Director for the online Yoga education platform Omstars.com.
-When I first joined Omstars, they had recently completed version 1 of their yoga on demand streaming service which was funded by a successful crowdfunding campain.
-The application, whilst functional as an MVP, had a number of architechtural challenges and I spent the next 3 years maturing the platform, helping omstars grow in to a major player in the online Yoga and wellness space.
+When I first joined Omstars, they had recently completed version 1 of their yoga on demand streaming service which was funded by a successful crowdfunding campaign.
+The application, whilst functional as an MVP, had a number of architechtural challenges and I spent the next 3 years maturing the platform, helping Omstars grow in to a major player in the online Yoga and wellness space.

 acheivements:
   - Responsible for techncial strategy and mission critical architechtural